 Gaining a job with the Transportation Security Administration (TSA) is extremely competitive, but the salary and benefits make it worth it.
-TSA's hiring process includes six steps: computer-based exam, color vision exam, interview, drug screen, medical evaluation, and background investigation.
-It is important that you prepare in advance for the computer-based exam as it is the first hurdle in the hiring process.
-Scoring high on the test opens the door for different TSA positions.
+TSA's hiring process includes six steps: computer-based exam, color vision exam, interview, drug screening, medical evaluation, and background investigation.
+It is important that you prepare yourself in advance for the computer-based exam as it is the first hard test in the hiring process.
+A high score in this test opens you the door for different TSA positions.

 The TSA Exam is the test you are required to complete to become an inspector, manager, air marshal, or security officer.
 The test is a multiple-choice test, to be completed in two and a half hours.
 The TSA exam evaluates your skills in recognizing common objects, screener awareness, and how you handle customer service.
 There are two different parts of the TSA's CBT; writing skills, and x-ray test.

 TSA Writing Skills Test

 The writing part of the exam evaluates your knowledge and understanding of English grammar, syntax, word usage, and paragraph organization.
-On this TSA English test, you will need to organize sentences into a paragraph.
+In this TSA English test, you will need to organize sentences into a paragraph.
 You will also be asked to identify proper corrections to make a sentence.

 TSA X-Ray Test

-This portion of the exam is considered the hardest part of the test.
-On x-ray test, you will be presented with images of items that have gone through security administration X-Ray machine.
+This part of the exam is considered the hardest part of the test.
+In the x-ray test, you will be presented with images of items that have gone through security administration X-Ray machine.
 You will then have only a few moments to review the item and quickly identify the item you have been instructed to find.
 The types of things you might be asked to identify are harmful items such as; guns, bottles, drugs, shoes, or electronics.

 How is the Test Scored?

 It is important to know that you will be scored for correct answers only.
 There is no penalty for wrong responses.
-This means that it makes sense to take educated guesses, rather than skipping items.
+This means that it makes sense to answer to all questions rather than skipping any.